jannet18/notes-summarizer/README.md

 # Features

-- URL Input : Userrs can input an article URL to receive a summarized version of the content.
+- URL Input : Users can input an article URL to receive a summarized version of the content.
 - Automatic Summarization: Leverages an API to automatically summarize articles based on the length of the content.

 # Tech Stack